Lombiq/Orchard-Walkthroughs/Readme.md

 The module is also available on all sites of [DotNest, the Orchard Core SaaS](https://dotnest.com/), so you can quickly create a site there and start learning.

+Do you prefer tutorial videos or deep-diving into the code instead?
+Check out [Dojo Course 3](https://orcharddojo.net/orchard-training/dojo-course-3-the-full-orchard-core-tutorial)!

 The module uses [shepherd.js](https://shepherdjs.dev/) for the walkthroughs.

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!
 You can use the setup recipe called _Walkthroughs_ to setup a site using this feature.